dawitemu1/Medical-image-caption-by-AM_En-and-speech-generation-/README.md

-# Medical image captioning and speech generation by English and Amharic verion for visullay impaired people
+# Medical image captioning and speech generation by English and Amharic version for visullay impaired people